Complexes of stable $\infty$-categories: Basic concepts

 so that it suffices to distinguish between strict and lax triangles.
 One way to encode this ``partial laxness'' is to simply mark those edges in the diagram $\{\A_i\}_{i:I}$ over which we require the cone to strictly commute.
 The resulting notion of {\em marked limit} has been developed and studied by several groups of authors, see, e.g., \cite{abellan-stern:cofinality} for a formal definition.

-Throughout this work, we will use partially lax universal constructions to describe stable $\infty$ categories and functors among them (see \S \ref{sub:marked_limits}).
+Throughout this work, we will use partially lax universal constructions to describe stable $\infty$-categories and functors among them (see \S \ref{sub:marked_limits}).
 In \S \ref{sec:dk} through \S \ref{sec:examples}, the focus lies on concreteness and explicit examples, so that we take a hands-on approach and use explicit models for the relevant constructions.
 The framework of $\infty$-categories is sufficient to describe the needed universal properties, even though we often formulate them in $(\infty,2)$-categorical terms.
+We also wish to point out that we do not make use of a specific model for $(\infty,2)$-categories, but only use typical features of any such theory.